Daboss7173/Daboss7173.github.io/README.md

 - 1.39.0 | Crazy battle update!?

   This version introduced a refresh on the battle system, with a new health meter not using hearts, but a health bar!
 It also shows how much damage is dealt in each attack, and introduces critical hits.
 This also has leveling up mid-battle and some new animations to accompany this!
 This version also has the Firefly Forest reskin, which looks really cool!

+- 1.46.2 | Potions and Epic Attacks!?
+  This version added not only Potions, but was also the first to have Epic Attacks!
+The tutorial route was also re-worked a bit.
+Rather than going through the heart of
+  Lamplight town, this version just passes through the shop district, and is overall a less drawn-out tutorial.

-- 1.50.0 | Lots of significant changes added in!
+- 1.50.0 | Sound Effects Galore!

-  This version has a lot of significant changes, For starters EPIC ATTACKS are added now, along with some new battle sound effects!
-The tutorial route was also re-worked a bit, and now it uses a shorter route that doesn't take you through Lamplight Square and is overall less drawn-out.
-This is yet another version I truly recommend, in my opinion, it is one of the definitive Prodigy versions.
+  This version has added plenty of stuff!
+New sound effects for the Epic Attacks, as well as a new spell cast sound effect, and spell hit sound effect.
+There is also a sound effect for when you level up, and a new sound effect for critical hits.
+The Shiverchill Mountain textures also got updated in this version.

 - 1.51.0 | NEW AVATAR!?
-EW!

   This update has always been a bit controversial...
 The avatar was completely reworked in this version, and instead of using sprite sheets, it used atlases.
 This means that the animations could be a LOT smoother than before!
 However, it just plain didn't have the same amount of detail that the previous avatar had.
   The loading system also got a bit of internal reworking in this update, meaning that some icons would have some loading issues, which is the main reason I recommend 1.50.0 over this update.

 - 1.60.0 | ARGH!
-OUR SHIP IS SINKING MATEYS!
-I THINK WE MIGHT WRECK!
+OUR SHIP IS SINKING SHILLING!
+WE'RE GONNA WRECK!

   Ahem - anyway, this update was one of the first with the Starlight Festival!
 This update also introduced the new in-game chat, although it's not a big deal anyway since this is in offline mode...
 Ooh!
 Also, this brought in Shipwreck Shore, replacing Barnacle Cove!
 This also has Pippet Battles!
+Also, the Skywatch textures were also redone in this version.

 - 1.70.0 | Huh I can dab now?
 Cool

-  This update added in some quest progress popups for when you enter the following areas: Firefly Forest, Shiverchill Mountain, Skywatch, Bonfire Spire, and Shipwreck Shore.
+  This update added in some quest progress popups for when you enter the following areas: Firefly Forest, Shiverchill Mountain, Skywatch, Bonfire Spire, and Shipwreck
-  Pretty nifty, but is there anything significant- Also the Dark Tower got completely redesigned with a tileset model- COUNT ME IN!
+  Shore.
+Also the Dark Tower got completely redesigned with a tileset model.
+The Bonfire Spire textures were redone in this version as well.
   Oh and aside from all that stuff, you can dab now.
-Does that mean it's coming back- Also there's Winterfest, and 4 new epics are added in now.
+There's also Winterfest, and 4 new epics are added in now.
 Pretty nifty.

 - 1.80.0 | A battle overhaul!?

   Wow, that was quick- YOU HAVE SEEN NOTHING YET SONNY BOY!
 Huh.
 Ok - Anyway, the battle got changed a bit so that instead of having up to 4 pets, you only have up to 2.
-HOWEVER
-  They are all on screen at the same time and the battle background uses tilesets now.
+  HOWEVER They are all on screen at the same time and the battle background uses tilesets now.

 - 1.90.0 | Bunnies Vs. Foxes!